nsidc/earthaccess/docs/user_guide/authenticate.md

 You can use `earthaccess` to search for datasets and data without needing to log in.
-However, to access (download or stream) NASA Earth science data, whether from one of the NASA Distributed Active Archive Centers (DAACs) or from NASA Earthdata Cloud, you need an Earthdata Login account.
+However, to access (download or stream) NASA Earth science data, whether from one of the NASA Distributed Active Archive Centers (DAACs) on-premises archive or from NASA Earthdata Cloud, you need an Earthdata Login account.
 You can register for a free Earthdata Login (EDL) account [here](https://urs.earthdata.nasa.gov/).

 Once you have an Earthdata Login account, you may use the `earthaccess.login` method to manage Earthdata Login credentials and, when you are working with cloud-hosted data, cloud credentials.